The shareholder of a Georgian subsidiary

 It must be noted that the subsidiary is liable for the payment of withholding taxes on the distribution of dividends, at a rate of 5%.
 When we refer to the payment of the corporate income tax, investors must know that the tax is collected when the income obtained from dividends is distributed amongst the beneficiaries (in the case of a subsidiary).
 The same tax is applied for a branch office at the moment when the company’s income is transferred to the mother company.

-What are the new VAT rules for 2021?
+What are the new VAT rules?

 Those who have set up a company in Georgia, that is incorporated following the Georgian laws, have to know that starting with 1st of January 2021, new tax regulations were introduced regarding VAT payments.
 Please mind that if you are a Georgian registered company performing transactions with a non-Georgian company that is located outside Georgia, then the said transactions will be exempt from the payment of the VAT.
 For business-to-client transactions various VAT exemptions can apply as well.
+The same rules apply to those who open subsdiaries in Georgia in 2022.

 Does the Georgian subsidiary need a business license?